Many of us only dream about ditching our nine-to-five job to travel the world, but in reality, there are many ways to fund a travel lifestyle.

 The good news is that virtually any fluent English speaker can teach English abroad; that’s the case even for those without a background in education.
 Of course, hiring standards vary from country to country; generally speaking, you’ll need a bachelor’s degree in any subject and an English as a second language teaching qualification, such as TEFL.

-The first step is to find out what qualifications you require to teach in your chosen destination and then search reputable job sites, such as the TEFL job board, to find positions in that location.
-Many vacancies only require a basic TEFL certification, and there are various online courses which you can complete at home in your own time.
+The first step is to find out what qualifications you require to teach in your chosen destination and then search through reputable job sites, such as the TEFL job board, to find positions in that location.
+Many vacancies only require a basic TEFL certification, and there are various online courses that you can complete at home in your own time.
 Once you’re living and working abroad, you’ll have the perfect opportunity to explore your new country and surrounding destinations; this is especially the case if you have flexible hours and a generous holiday allowance.
 You might even learn a new language along the way, too.
 Discover the 8 steps to getting TEFL certified.

 4. Work in the travel and tourism industry